For Better or For Worse by Lynn Johnston for August 22, 2013

 7. Missing large

-GSJohnson about 11 years ago
+GSJohnson over 11 years ago

 I never threw away anything belonging to our boys.
 However, after a week of grandkids visiting, I went to the basement, saw parts to at least 5 different board games strewn across the floor, gathered them all up, and tossed them all.
 I had no idea what went with what, nor if anything was a full set.